Ebazhanov/how-to-useContext-hook-in-react/README.md

-> Motivation: to better understand concept of how we can use in react `useContext` hook [orignal doc info](https://reactjs.org/docs/hooks-reference.html#usecontext)
+Motivation: to better understand concept of how we can use in react `useContext` hook [orignal info](https://reactjs.org/docs/hooks-reference.html#usecontext)
 <img src="https://monosnap.com/image/lhWM7moUhrSPB5I0xFJHVj73bYahLZ"/>

 #### When to Use Context